Brisquit/Click-the-dot/README.md

 # Click-the-dot
 A game made using OOP on python, where you need to click the dot.
 The code Implements all 4 pillars of Object-Oriented Programming.
+# How-To-Play
+To play the game, you need to double click the .exe file

 # OOP-Pillars
 Polymorphism is used to differentiate what kind of randomise.pos is used whenever self.circle is called, which is decided by which self.type is called making for different results each time.